 One year for the holidays, we paid for our full group of friends to do an escape room together.
 Some of us had never done an escape room before.
 None of us had ever done this escape room before.
 We had a ton of fun, and we still talk about how we got the record for the shortest time with no clues.

-22 Experience Gift Ideas For the Holidays
+22 Experience Gift Ideas For Christmas

 There are many different experiences that you can give as gifts.
 This will not be an exhaustive list, but I did try to find a wide variety of experiences that would appeal to different people.

 If you would like to give the gift of an experience this year, look through this list to see if anything jumps out at you.

 - Cooking Class

 - Bar Crawl

 - Dinner or a Gift Certificate for Dinner

 - Tickets to a Concert, Comedy or improv show

 - Lodging for a weekend away